 5.Cloister of San Francesco and the Villa Comunale

-A must visit the Cloister of San Francesco and the splendid view of the Gulf of Naples from Villa Comunale.
-The cloister of St. Francis is a jewel, which dates back to the thirteenth century, hidden in between the homonymous church and the Municipal Villa.
+The most magnificent place to visit is the Cloister of San Francesco and the splendid view of the Gulf of Naples from Villa Comunale.
+The cloister of St. Francis is a jewel dating back to the thirteenth century, hidden between the homonymous church and the Municipal Villa.
 It is among the oldest monuments in Sorrento.
 The Cloister of St. Francis is one of the most beautiful wonders of the city.
 Favorite place for weddings, concerts, and exhibitions.

-Go to the beach.
-Just below the Villa Comunale, you will find the main beaches of the city.
-You can take the elevator or use the stairs, which are in the garden of the Villa.
+Go to the beach below the Villa Comunale; you will find the city’s main beaches.
+You can take the elevator from the garden or use the stairs

 Take a walk to Marina Piccola, where the Port of Sorrento is, and enjoy the magnificent view of the cliffs.